Gerg-L/spicetify-nix/docs/extensions.md

 Simply displays the time remaining in the current queue.

+### coverAmbience

+Produces a lovely aesthetic glow from the currently playing album cover.

+### sleepTimer

+Ported from mobile, automatically pause music after a certain number of minutes or songs.

 ### simpleBeautifulLyrics

 Enhance your full-screen song lyrics experience with this simple theme for